Questions? Contact Customer Service at (855) 645-8448

-A coverage determination is a decision we make about your benefits and coverage, or about the amount we will pay for your Part D prescription drugs.
+A coverage determination is a decision we make about the amount we will pay for your Part D prescription drugs.
 As a member of Memorial Hermann Advantage, you have the right to request a coverage determination with regard to the prescription drug coverage you are entitled to receive under your plan, including:

 For more information on asking for coverage decisions about your Part D prescription drugs, please refer to Chapter 9 in your Evidence of Coverage (EOC).

 Memorial Hermann Advantage has both a standard and a fast (sometimes called “expedited”) procedure in place for making coverage determinations.
 When requesting a coverage determination, you, your doctor, or appointed representative should let us know which of the two decision time frames you need.
 If you authorize a representative to act on your behalf, a copy of the signed Appointed Representative form or Power of Attorney must be submitted (see below for more information).

 Standard Decision – A decision about whether we will cover a Medicare prescription drug (Medicare Part D) that is made within the standard time frame (typically within 72 hours).

 Fast Decision – A decision about whether we will cover a Medicare prescription drug (Medicare Part D) that is made more quickly (typically within 24 hours).
 A fast decision is sometimes called an "expedited coverage determination."

 You can ask for a fast decision only if you or your doctor believe that waiting for a standard decision could seriously harm your health or your ability to function.
 Fast decisions apply only to requests for Medicare prescription drugs (Medicare Part D) that you have not received yet.
 You cannot get a fast decision if you are requesting payment for a Medicare prescription drug (Medicare Part D) that you already received.

 You, your doctor, or your appointed representative can request a coverage determination or exception by one of the following two ways: